 With Paula and the gang closer to Wisconsin, we are thankful they bought a house with more room than their apartment.
 Since we visit more and the family grew, more space is needed.
 They had a two-bedroom apartment in S.C., so these new “deluxe accommodations” are great.

 There is a reason I do not talk much about my brother-in-law by name or publish photos of him.
 I like him, and he is a great guy, a loving husband, and a father, and I am glad that he is in my family.
 He is in the military with a specialty job.
 He doesn’t want me to say too much about what he does, and I respect his wishes.
 His family has become a part of my family, and many are now big supporters of Travels with Kev.

 Last year my mother retired, and quickly she transitioned into her dream job, being a grandma.
 To fill this role, she needs to travel, something she is not fond of doing.
 I help get her to go back and forth between home and my sisters.
 I think that makes me her “support traveler.”
 She could go on her own, but the staff would probably appreciate her having her travel buddy, plus it’s an excuse for me to travel.

 My sister enjoys my mom’s help when my brother-in-law is away for training.
 Grandpa might be helping out soon.
-Realistically, Paula could deal with the homefront solo, but with eager helpers, why not take the help.
+Realistically, Paula could deal with the homefront solo, but why not take the from help with eager helpers.

 My father is about to join the ranks of full-time grandparents.
-He is finishing up his 47-year careers in the glass container industry.
-He and I are going to celebrate his retirement by taking a train adventure, and we are setting up a trip to see a state he has wanted to see, Texas.
+He is finishing up his 47-year career in the glass container industry.
+He and I will celebrate his retirement by taking a train adventure, and we are setting up a trip to see a state he has wanted to see, Texas.
 Soon you will find out more about this trip.

 Looking towards 2020